danielmcasali/JVP_reproducibility_plots/README.md

 1. JVP_script.R

-R script used to generate all plots and summaries presented in the manuscript.
+R script used to generate all plots presented in the manuscript.
-The script reads the dataset JVP_data.csv and produces the figures used in the analysis.
+The script reads the dataset JVP_data.csv and produces the figures.

 2. JVP_data.csv

-Dataset used for all analyses and visualizations.
+Dataset used for summarize the data and to produce visualizations.

 Each row corresponds to one manuscript and includes the following information:
 MS number – Manuscript identification number.